sustainability-lab/polire/README.md

 This repository is a collection of several spatial interpolation algorithms.

 ## Examples

+To checkout a practical example of how to use this library, please refer to [the documentation](https://sustainability-lab.github.io/polire/).
 ### Minimal example of interpolation
 ```python
 import numpy as np